kellencataldo/tcpip_assembler/README.md

 This example includes the global header begining with *Total unique TCP/IP connections*, the conversation header beginning with *Connection between*, the packet headers beginning with *Relative sequence number*, and the data, which can be seen beneath the third packet.

 This network activity appears to be a relatively normal session with nothing out of the ordinary occuring.
 Starting with the global header, to unique TCP/IP conversations were detected.
 One conversation is distinguished from another conversation by the fourtuple associated with that conversation (source port, destination port, source IP, destination IP).
 During a browsing session, the same source IP from the same source port could connect to the same destination IP on two different ports and this will register as two seperate connections as the TCP handshake process must be done on both these ports.
 One type of attack to be aware of is a **malicious port scan**.
-A port scan involved a potentially malicious system repeatedly attempting to extablish a connection across numerous TCP ports in order to establish a TCP handshake thereby detected vulnerable ports.
+A port scan involved a potentially malicious system repeatedly attempting to secure a connection across numerous TCP ports in order to establish a TCP handshake thereby detected vulnerable ports.
 If the filters for a specific IP has been set, and the total number of connections is still high, this is evidence of a potential port scan on the host system.

+The total bytes field accounts for all data exchanged across all conversations.
+Similarly, the total unique packets accounts for all packets exchanged in the session.
+Across all ports, these numbers can be essentially anything without cause for suspicion.
+However, when examining a specific port, if these numbers are large and the cause is unknown, this most likely warrants further investigation.
+Its important to note that this is for only TCP/IP dat and packets, not all packets and data in the session.
+For example, audio and video streaming services mostly use the UDP protocol, so if streaming was occuring during the session, this would make the PCAP file relatively large, but the total TCP packets and bytes would be smaller in size.

+The out of order packets field should almost always be zero.
+Since TCP will reject out of order packets based on the ACK_SEQ, recieving TCP packets that are not in the correct order happens extremely rarely.
+If, however, this field is not set, it is most likely in error with the network adapter card, and not necessarily malicious activity.
+The next field, duplicate packets, is the number of duplicate packets sent or recieved in the session.
+This is followed by total reset packets sent or recieved and then by the total unsuccessful TCP teardown.
+A TCP teardown is essentially a TCP handshake in reverse, in which a FIN bit is set instead of a SYN bit.
+Many common types of malicious attacks will be detected by these fields.
+A **Syn flood DDoS attack** is one such type of attack in which a malicious system sends a SYN packet to a number of ports in order to initialize a TCP handshake.
+The host will faithfully send an ACK packet in return.
+When it does not recieve a similar ACK packet back, the host will continue sending duplicate packets, each time increasing the time to live (TTL) of the packet.
+On Windows systems, the default is five packets, on linux it can be anywhere from 8 to 15.
+This essentially holds the port hostage and therefore it will reject SYN packets from other valid connections.
+This type of attack will appear as an exponentially large amount of reset packets sent as well as incorrect TCP connection teardowns.

+Another type of attack that will be detected by these fields is a **SYN-ACK flood**, which is slightly different from a SYN flood.
+These type of attack is mostly targeted at firewalls instead of denying service to other users.
+In a SYN-ACK flood, many spoofed TCP packets featuring random SEQ numbers will be sent to a system.
+The firewall on the system could potentially be overwhelmed while attempting to determine the cause of the out of order packets and thus might make the downstream system vulnerable.
+If this is the case on the host system (extremely rare), the unsuccessful TCP teardown field will be exponentially high.

+The last type of attack worth mentioning that will be detected by these fields is a **TCP reset attack**.
+A TCP reset packet is an empty packet sent from one host to another with the RST flag set which will then immediately close the conversation.
+A reset attack exploites this by sending a forged TCP packet to a host which will close a TCP conversation to another system.
+In this scenario, the reset field would detect the total times that all conversation have been closed by a reset flag being set.
+However, this does not necessarily mean that a malicious reset packet was sent.
+In certain scenarios, a valid host will send a reset packet.
+A large amount would be cause for investigation.

+Following the global header is the converstaion header.
+Each field of the global header has a mirror in the conversation header which tracks the behavior of specific connections.
+After the conversation header, the data is divided into upload packets and download packets. **Note:**, the upload data corrosponds to which IP initiated the connection, not the data being uploaded from the host system. *Most* times this will also be the host system's upload data.
+However, in certain scenarios it could be the other way around.
+Despite how easy it would seem, it is actually fairly difficult to determine a local system's IP.
+At the least the system will have two IP's and in many scenarios will have even more.
+Each packet will also display the size of the packet in bytes, if a reset bit was set, and if a possible duplicate was deteceted.
+Empty packets are not cause for alarm.
+As can be seen in the example image, the first two packets sent contained no data.
+This is because a TCP connection was being initiated.
+After that, a packet containing an HTTP query was sent to a server.

 ## How it works

-If you need to examine UDP, or another protocal such as ARP, this is best left to a more robust tool such as Wireshark.

 The problem is you are not linking against the Ws2_32.lib library